 Postdoc Position: Waterfowl Movement Ecology, Avian Influenza, and Spatial-Temporal Models

 We seek a highly motivated postdoctoral researcher to join our international, interdisciplinary research team studying waterfowl movements and avian influenza threats in the changing agricultural landscape of eastern China.
-The position will be stationed at the USGS Patuxent Wildlife Research Center in Maryland via the University of Oklahoma (OU).
+The position will be stationed at the USGS Eastern Ecological Science Center (EESC) in Maryland via the University of Oklahoma (OU).
 A One-Health, Big Data framework approach will be taken, with collaboration among federal, academic, and international agency partners under this multi-year NSF-funded project.
-We aim for the selected candidate to begin work in January 2021, with some flexibility related to COVID-19 precautions.
+We aim for the selected candidate to begin work in February 2022.

-This postdoctoral researcher position will be hired through the University of Oklahoma and will be based at PWRC as the off-site employee of the University of Oklahoma, under the supervision of Dr. Diann Prosser (USGS PWRC, Co-Investigator of the project).
+This postdoctoral researcher position will be hired through the University of Oklahoma and will be based at EESC as the off-site employee of the University of Oklahoma, under the supervision of Dr. Diann Prosser (USGS EESC, Co-Investigator of the project).
 The selected candidate will work with Dr. Diann Prosser, Dr. John Y. Takekawa (Consulting Waterfowl Expert), and Dr. Xiangming Xiao (OU, Project Director).
-The PWRC is a world-renowned wildlife research center located in Laurel, Maryland, 30 minutes north of Washington D.C.
-The PWRC in-lab interactions will include other post-docs, long-term technicians, graduate students, and interns.
+The EESC is a world-renowned wildlife research center located in Laurel, Maryland, 30 minutes north of Washington D.C.
+The EESC in-lab interactions will include other post-docs, long-term technicians, graduate students, and interns.

 Required Expertise and Skills: The ideal candidate will have a proven publication record with a doctoral degree in Ecology, Wildlife Biology, Mathematics, Epidemiology, GIS, Statistics, or a related field.
 We seek a candidate who is highly motivated, able to work independently, and good at communicating within an international team with diverse scientific expertise.
-Candidates with Bayesian, Spatial, Movement Ecology, and Machine-Learning experience will be preferred.
+Candidates with Bayesian, Spatial, Movement Ecology, Agent-based Modeling, and Machine-Learning experience will be preferred.
 Proficiency using R is required.
-Experience using high performance computing, Python, ArcGIS, NetLogo, and related statistical software is a plus.
+Experience using high performance computing, Python, ArcGIS, Github, is a plus.

 Application Materials: Interested candidates should send the following materials in a single PDF file to Dr. Diann Prosser at firstname.lastname@example.org: (1) a letter of research interest, (2) a CV, (3) a writing sample (preferably published), and (4) and contact information for three references.
-Please add “NSF Postdoc” in the subject line and name your file with your name (e.g. DoeJohn.pdf).
-Applications will be reviewed as received with a closing date of December 3, 2020.
+Please add “NSF Postdoc” in the subject line and name your file with your last and first names (e.g. DoeJohn.pdf).
+Applications will be reviewed as received with a closing date of December 31, 2021.

-- USGS Patuxent Wildlife Research Center and University of Oklahoma
+- USGS Eastern Ecological Center and University of Oklahoma

 - Laurel, Maryland